CI-TRACS/Scientific_Workflows_and_Gateways/_episodes/10-intro.md

 >  - Promote the disseminating of research knowledge and reproducible science
 >  - Foster collaborations amongst researchers and scientific communities
 >
-> Gateways usually provide a number of features such as:
->  - High-performance computing resources
->  - Tools designed to support scientific workflows
->  - Analytic and visualization software
->  - Education modules
 >
 {: .callout}